 Combining online and in-person experience in esports

-Adapting to the needs of esports audiences: How eSerie A does it
+Adapting to the needs of esports audiences

 “One of the most delicate aspects of this project was understanding how to enter an ecosystem such as gaming which in itself is a very specific niche, with its own references and its own grammar,” says Andrea Mariani.
 “Landing in this context with an institution like Lega Serie A could be risky and the perception of the arrival of a giant like Lega could be seen as an invasion.
 This is why we have always tried to work for but above all with the existing community, respecting the rules, the language and, in general, the sense of belonging of the community.”